How local authority building control teams can become more resilient

 Provide the services your residents need, when they need them

 Another benefit of being resilient is having the expertise and capacity you need to achieve better outcomes, on time and effectively.
-By increasing the capacity and capability of your service, you can process more applications and bring more building regulation fees into your council.
+By increasing the capacity and capability of your service, you can process more applications and bring more building regulation fee income into your council – vital when other revenue areas such as council tax are being affected by citizens falling into arrears during the pandemic.
 And, by avoiding backlogs and long waiting times, you can build trust.
 Meaning fewer customers feel compelled to turn to Approved Inspectors for a faster service.

 Guarantee an excellent service

-Being resilient means consistently delivering an excellent service – this not only includes turnaround times, but quality of inspections, decisions and notes.
+Being resilient means consistently delivering an excellent service, even during times of enormous pressure – this not only includes quicker turnaround times, but also quality of inspections, decisions and notes.
 As a result, you’ll satisfy more customers.
 You’ll become the local authority that customers trust.
 That builders want to put work through.
 And that architects or developers want to use to check plans and administer applications.